-- 5.1 The following types of activity will require authorisation: - directed surveillance - the conduct and use of covert human intelligence sources - obtaining communications data - 5.2 Directed surveillance is, in essence, any activity undertaken covertly for the purpose of a specific investigation in such a way that is likely to result in obtaining information about a person's private life. - 5.3 A covert human intelligence sources (CHIS) is effectively an inside informant or undercover officer, i.e. someone who develops or maintains their relationship with the surveillance target, having the covert purpose of obtaining or accessing information for the investigator.
-Council officers may act as CHIS when undertaking social media research.
-For a more detailed definition see section 26 of the Act.
+5.1 The following types of activity will require authorisation:

+- directed surveillance - the conduct and use of a CHIS - 5.2 Directed surveillance is, in essence, any activity undertaken covertly for the purpose of a specific investigation, in such a way that is likely to result in obtaining information about a person's private life. - 5.3 A covert human intelligence source (CHIS) is effectively, an inside informant or undercover officer, (i.e. someone who develops or maintains their relationship with the surveillance target), having the covert purpose of obtaining or accessing information, for the investigator.